SuperOrange2000/SuperPassword/README.md

 > This project is still in very early stages of development.
 Use at your own risk.Please do not store important information or use it for commercial purposes!

 > [!NOTE]
 > This project has started migrating to Avalonia.
-There will be no major updates in this repository.

 # To-Do